What Is the One Essential Key to Long Life?

-If you desire to live a long, healthy life, you will be interested in the research results described in The Longevity Project, a book by Howard S. Friedman and Leslie R. Martin.
+If you desire to live a long, healthy life, you will be interested in the research results described in The Longevity Project by Howard S. Friedman and Leslie R. Martin.

 According to the authors, there are some things, however valuable in other ways, which do NOT lead to longevity:

 - Taking life easy—being carefree.
 (Carefree people often don't pay attention to health matters.)

 - A sociable personality.
 (Extroverts are more likely to cave in to social pressures toward drinking and smoking.)